nicoverbruggen/phpmon/README.md

 	brew upgrade phpmon

 _The app is signed and notarized, meaning all you have to do is approve its first launch._

-## ⭐️ Star me!

-If this software has been useful to you, all I ask is that you **please star the repository**, so I know that the software is being used.
-You can also send me  [feedback](https://twitter.com/nicoverbruggen) if the app came in handy. 😃

 ## 👨‍💻 Why build this?